Contesting a Will in Ohio with An Experienced Probate Lawyer

 Most Ohio trial lawyers do not handle will contests because of the many unusual procedural rules that apply.
 And most lawyers who draw wills and handle estates stay away from will contests because of the acrimony involved and also because drawing wills and contesting them are two entirely different matters.

-Getting information from the beneficiary of a will
+Getting information from the beneficiary of a new will

 Common scenarios in a will contest